huangk/RestAPI/README.md

 ###Build the package of the app
 1. Download the project to /home/<user>

-2. Update the IP Address of MongoDB host of Mongo bean in RestAPI/src/main/resource/applicationContext.html
+2. Update the IP Address/Host Name of MongoDB host of Mongo bean in RestAPI/src/main/resource/applicationContext.html

         <bean id="mongo" class="org.springframework.data.mongodb.core.MongoFactoryBean">
             <property name="host" value="127.0.0.1"/>